forta-network/docs/docs/delegated-staking-rewards.md

 ## Claiming rewards

 After the end of each epoch (**Monday 00:00:00 UTC**), reward calculation starts.
 The rewards are written to the rewards distributor contract as soon as the calculation is completed.
-When the rewards are avaialble in the contract, pool owners and delegators can claim their portion of the rewards.
+When the rewards are available in the contract, pool owners and delegators can claim their portion of the rewards.

 ### Forta App

 Visit "My Rewards" page from the top right menu on [Forta App](https://app.forta.network)!
-You can see on the rewards page if you have any available rewards and claim rewards from multiple epochs with single action.
+You can see on the rewards page if you have any available rewards and claim rewards from multiple epochs with a single action.

 ### Polygonscan